mneuronico/multi-agent-system-library/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for full details.

 ### Currently in alpha
-This library has not yet been extensively tested and is currently under development.
+This library was created and is regularly updated by Nicolas Martorell, Neuroscientist and AI researcher from Argentina.
+It has not yet been extensively tested and is currently under development.
 Please **do not use it in production yet**, but feel free to test it and post your issues here, or email me at mneuronico@gmail.com to collaborate or know more about this project.

 ---